IPCC-WG1/Chapter-11/code/README.md

 #### FileFinder

-The _FileFinder_ is used to define regular folder and file patterns with an intuitive syntax.
+The _FileFinder_ is used to define regular folder and file patterns with the python string format syntax.
 It can parse (regular) folder and file names.
 See [filefinder/README.md](filefinder/README.md) for details.

 ### DataList